 The Emergency Department of the Wimmera Health Care Group is available for emergencies arising from accident or illness.
 Services are available 24 hours a day, 7 days a week.
 It is the only emergency department between Ballarat and the South Australian border.
-The ward has seven treatment bays plus a resuscitation room.
+The ward has nine treatment bays plus a resuscitation room.
 There are highly trained staff manning the department every day of the year.
-The Emergency Department also manages the Dialysis treatment room at Wimmera Health Care Group which has 4 beds.
 If your matter is not an emergency please consider booking an appointment with your general practitioner before attending the Emergency Department.

 The Intensive Care Unit (ICU) has five beds, 3 in the main high visual area and two side rooms which can be used for patients requiring privacy, precautions due to an infection or as a step-down room when transitioning form ICU to the general acute ward.

 ICU has modern, up to date equipment including two brand new ventilators (thanks to Wimmera Base Hospital Ladies Auxiliary).